paukstelis/octoprint_deploy/README.md

 * General Linux (Ubuntu/Mint/RPiOS/Debian/Fedora/Arch/etc.)
   * __You do not need to install OctoPrint using any Wiki instructions, snap, etc. The script will do it for you.__
   * octoprint_deploy uses systemd services, so avoid distros that do not use systemd by default (MX Linux or chroot based systems like Chrome+crouton)
+  * SELinux (Fedora) casues issues, particularly with camera services.
+Use at your own risk (or desiable SELinux).
   * Basic guide video here: https://youtu.be/1YINWQ5fNn0
   * All commands assume you are operating out of your home directory.
   * Install Ubuntu 20+, Mint 20.3+, Debian, DietPi, RPiOS, Armbian, Fedora35+, or ArchLinux on your system (make sure your user is admin for sudo).